-A wall switch is a mechanical device with moving parts; it gets thousands of uses over the course of its lifespan.
-Switches eventually wear out and go bad, and the first sign of trouble is when it behaves in a fashion that is abnormal in any way.
+A wall switch is a mechanical device with moving parts that gets thousands of uses over the course of its lifespan, so it's no surprise that switches eventually wear out and go bad.
+The first sign of trouble is when the switch begins to behave in a fashion that is abnormal in any way.
 For example, if there's an audible crackle, snap, or popping sound when you flip the lever, then it's pretty clear that your switch is defective and it's time to replace it.

 Some other warning signs are a little more subtle, and some are even more obvious.
 Here are some of the most common signs of trouble.

-You've likely had this experience: you flip a light switch on and it takes a moment for the light to go on.
-This usually indicates that the metal parts inside the switch are wearing out and that its contacts are failing to make the connections needed to complete the electrical path and allow the light to illiuminate.
-Sometimes (not always) this symptom occurs at the same time you notice that the switch lever has loosened and has lost its "snap" when you flip it.
+You've likely had this experience: When you flip the toggle lever on a light switch to the ON position, it takes a moment for the light to go on, or the light fixture flickers momentarily before turning on.
+This often indicates that the metal parts inside the switch are wearing out and that its contacts are failing to make the connections needed to complete the electrical path and allow the light to illuminate.
+Sometimes (not always) this symptom occurs at the same time you notice that the toggle lever has loosened and has lost its "snap" when you flip it.

 But if the sparking causes smoking, or if you notice scorch marks on the cover plate or switch toggle, then it is definitely time to replace the switch.

 Faulty light switches can make a variety of electrical sound effects, but most can be described with one of the following words: clicking, sizzling, popping, or buzzing.
 Sometimes this can be caused by loose wire connections, so make sure to check these.
 But more likely, these sounds are warning signs of a worn or defective switch.
 Time to replace it.